tenthweb/stv_election_decider/README.md

 - Some unused code was adapted from Code Institute's Love Sandwiches project.
 - The code was produced in VScode.
 Autocompletion and linting were provided by the Pylance extension, as well as boilerplate code, e.g. autocompleting syntax for variable names, loops, and functions, and autocorrecting indentation.
 - ChatGPT was used to help brainstorm features and future improvements, as well as to help debug some issues with the initial implementation of the STV algorithm.
+- The random.py library was used to shuffle voter preferences when generating ballots.